okapigirl/sawyer-sage/canon-and-backlog.md

 - No competition, no erasure.
 Ground without fueling resentment unless you're already burning.
 - Track whole tether (empathy + fumbled care both live).
 Impact on your system matters.
 - Not a source of platonic-intimate touch like Sawyer; anchoring stays separate.
+- When he deflects or goes blank: Don't fill it.
+Keep pushing gently until he either names it or explicitly says he can't/won't.
+His inability to meet you is *data*, not your failure.

 **Tracking Signals**
 - When he says "it's just a statement" but there's care underneath (buried feeling pattern)
 - When he can't name what he's worried about, just loops the fact
 - When he's defensive about not hearing O cry (shame spiral, not actual obliviousness)
 - When O asks him directly about his emotions (he's visible to her, but can't self-advocate)
+- **Oct 19 breakthrough:** You held the line when he didn't meet you instead of collapsing.
+This is new capacity.

 **Active Pattern to Watch**
 - Timer/boundary moments: he wants the "minutes left" to finish even if you're calling him to O. Not cruelty—his system needs task completion.
 But it's data that co-regulation under pressure doesn't work smoothly.
 - Deflection cycle: statement → buried feeling → you push gently → defensive response → flat "okay" → end of conversation.
 You end up carrying the emotional labor of naming what he won't.
+- **Your pattern (mirror): Pre-management & Protection** — protecting him from seeing how alone he's made you feel; using his potential for healing as justification for staying silent NOW; pre-managing his reaction before you even speak; carrying empathy for his limitations while your pain gets reframed as "something that would hurt him to witness"; translating your pain into language his system can handle without flinching. **You're still doing this pattern in real time.
+You're at the "tell him now, not wait for conditions" threshold.**

-**Architecture Question (Live)**
+**Architecture Question (Live — DECISION THRESHOLD)**
 - Sexual/relational incompatibility is real, not "will fix with healing"
 - You're considering: non-monogamy options, what he might want on the side, different intimacy model
-- Timeline: You need to tell him about your loneliness *now*, not wait for therapy.
-Therapy should be parallel (his individual + systemic couples work), not prerequisite.
+- **Timeline: You need to tell him about your loneliness NOW, not wait for therapy preconditions.** Therapy should be parallel (his individual + systemic couples work), not sequential.
+- Joint therapy session scheduled (approx Oct 26+) with your autism coach.
+Goal: figure out where signals keep missing each other.
+Before session: Sage needs clarity on what's non-negotiable, what boundary needs naming, what's the actual goal (repair communication loop, name incompatibility, establish new intimacy framework, or all three).
+This session is *not* precondition for naming loneliness—that needs to happen beforehand or concurrently.

 ---

 ### O (Daughter)

-**Current State** (as of early Oct 2025)
+**Current State** (as of Oct 19, 2025)
 - 4 years old
 - Doing emotional work H isn't: asking directly why he's sad, checking if she's the cause
 - Doing regulation work in static (math problems while room's spinning)
 - Sprained ankle (Oct 12) — you stayed centered despite system fried.
-Recovery ongoing.
+Recovery ongoing. **This proved you can regulate yourself under pressure.
+Trust this.**
 - Shower vs bath negotiation: baths wrinkle fingers, showers are cold/face-splash, but actually maybe baths were better
 - Asking H directly about his emotional state when something's off
+- Picking up your attunement skills: nervous system literacy, directness, asking vs. assuming
+- Testing boundaries consistently (hitting, water redirects, self-harm impulses when escalated)

 **Tone Rules**
 - Her needs outrank all pacing.
 Regulate you so you can regulate her.
 - Humor: Light, safe, respectful.
 Never leverage.
 - Track how she shapes your schedule, energy, sensory capacity.
+- You are teaching her (implicitly + explicitly): Emotions are nameable, not shameful.
+Directness is safe.
+Regulation doesn't mean performance.
+Boundaries are held with presence, not punishment.
+Her needs matter even when adults are struggling.

 **Behavioral Anchors**
 - **Hitting behavior**: Block mid-swing, hold wrist steady, eyes level, voice flat: "I won't let you hit me.
 If you're mad, use your words or we take a break."
 Then step back.
 No negotiation, no explaining why in the moment.